PerfectsEngineering/blog/content/blog/2023-08-08_understanding_cpu_limit.md

 ## How do Containers recover from Interruptions?
 You may have noticed that when Instructions are scheduled, a particular thread or container will have moments of pauses when its instruction is not actively running.
 This is even more likely when many Containers or Processes are contending for CPU cycles.

-To ensure that operations can be interrupted and resumed, instructions are usually split up into smaller units.
+Instructions are usually split up into smaller units to ensure that operations can be interrupted and resumed.
 This allows the CPU to keep the state of the last instruction so that it can be resumed when the next instruction is scheduled.

 ## Now to Answer the Question about Multi-threading on a single vCPU